dadicharvi2107-bit/plivo-ml--24ME10024-/starter/RUNLOG.md

 - Train Loss: 4.0986

 Conclusion:
 Tuning the AdamW betas to `(0.9, 0.95)` dramatically stabilized optimization dynamics, reducing intermediate 400-step dev bpb from 4.3149 to 2.3676.
 After the full 2,000 steps, the model reached a final dev bpb of **2.0461**.
-Because this is extremely close to but slightly higher than Run 9 (`2.0383` dev bpb, due to minor run-to-run training variance), we check out and submit the Run 9 checkpoint as our final `ckpt.pt` submission file to ensure the lowest bits-per-byte score is evaluated.
+Because this is extremely close to but slightly higher than Run 9 (`2.0383` dev bpb, due to minor run-to-run training variance), we submit the Run 9 checkpoint as our final `ckpt.pt` submission file to ensure the lowest bits-per-byte score is evaluated.
 Both configuration scripts remain fully functional in the workspace.